Queen Isabella II

 merchandise, the same rules will be followed as those for affixing stamps.
 Registered Letters One desiring to register a letter must affix the

-corresponding stamps for mailing besides paying two reales
+corresponding stamps for mailing besides paying two reales as registry fee,

-as registry fee, not withstanding its weight, and instead of depositing in
+not withstanding its weight, and instead of depositing in the mail box as in

-the mail box as in the case of ordinary mails it is presented to the
+the case of ordinary mails it is presented to the Administration of the Post

-Administration of the Post Office for the issuance of a receipt.
-The
+Office for the issuance of a receipt.
+The Administration will not accept any

-to its weight.
+letter unless it has all the stamps corresponding to its weight.
 For example: To register an ordinary letter, it s

 necessary to affix one stamp of 5-cuartos for postage and another one of